Laura Iñiguez, Content Manager at Hirebook

 Pub: November 6 2020

 Startups have a lot of start-up challenges ahead of them, especially at the beginning having the rush to grow fast.
 A lot of startups do not feel the need of establishing an HR department when just starting to develop and they often leave the implementation of this department “for later”, but “later” might be too late!

 When developing your startup it’s common to not realize how much of a valuable asset an HR department is from the start.
-Since it is the foundation of every company, this particular situation can create a lot of common startup problems, especially regarding management of your team.
+Since it is the foundation of every company, this particular situation can create a lot of common startup problems, especially regarding the management of your team.

 Often, founders of startups start by doing everything themselves, but it’s important to know what we’re actually good at and learn to delegate certain functions to those experts.
-People may think HR Management can wait, but it’s actually one of the first things you should prepare and launch when building your company, since an HR department helps with creating policies and processes that will help you reduce problems in the long run and will reduce company’s liability.
-Also, HR will help with creating a culture and an attractive corporate image that’ll draw and retain employees, it will also establish employee training and will enrich employee experience.
+People may think HR Management can wait, but it’s actually one of the first things you should prepare and launch when building your company since an HR department helps with creating policies and processes that will help you reduce problems in the long run and will reduce company’s liability.
+Also, HR will help with creating a culture and an attractive corporate image that’ll draw and retain employees, it will also establish employee training and will enrich the employee experience.